EurobankKostas/bonus-service/README.md

 ## Prerequisites
+- Java JDK 21
 - Docker
-- Kafka running and accessible for event messaging.
+- Kafka setup with the necessary topics configured
-- Access to a relational database.
+- Access to a relational database (PostgreSQL)

 ## Setup